Lifeline Canada Review

 Promo Code: SENIORSBULLETIN

-Best App & GPS System
+Best App System

 Telus Health is a Canadian company best known for their phone and tv services.
 Having acquired Direct Alert in 2019 – they now have a combined 10+ years experience in the medical alert system industry.